jknapka/mvca/src/tg/unter/README.txt

 ) (in progress) Provide a configurable site name and use [SITE_NAME] in alert emails and SMSs.
 (Note, we can use the tg config variable "project_name" for this.)

+) (done) Initial volunteers need to be approved by a coordinator before they are activated as volunteers.
+We may as well require a password confirmation email, also.

 ) (done) Need a "password reset" function.